yogi0001122/IOT/README.md

     - Handling the method request sent from IoT Hub
     - This contains a direct method that reboots that device.
 Calls the reboot direct method in the simulated device app through your IoT hub

-- [receive_queue_async_elk_dataload.py](./azure-iothub/receive_queue_async_elk_dataload.py) - Receive device telemetry messages from Azure Service BUS queue and load to elk index for visual representation of sensors data in Kibana.
+- [receive_queue_async_elk_dataload.py](./azure-iothub/receive_queue_async_elk_dataload.py) - Receive device telemetry batch messages from Azure Service BUS queue and load to elk index for visual representation of sensors data in Kibana.

    - Receiving messages from a Service Bus Queue asynchronously
    - Create Index in elk and insert/update data to elk index